tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 **Interswitch Webpay WooCommerce Payment Gateway Transaction Log**

-[Interswitch Webpay WooCommerce Payment Gateway Transaction Log](https://tunspress.com/plugins/interswitch-webpay-woocommerce-payment-gateway-transaction-log/) plugin log and save the full details of every payment notification that happens on your site when using the Interswitch Webpay Woocommerce Payment Gateway Plugin.
+[Interswitch Webpay WooCommerce Payment Gateway Transaction Log](https://tunspress.com/plugins/interswitch-webpay-woocommerce-payment-gateway-transaction-log/) plugin log and save the full details of every payment notification that happens on your site when using the Interswitch Webpay WooCommerce Payment Gateway Plugin.

 *Some Features Include*

-*	This plugin logs each payment transaction that is made via the Interswitch Webpay Woocommerce Payment Gateway plugin in your WordPress website.
+*	This plugin logs each payment transaction that is made via the Interswitch Webpay WooCommerce Payment Gateway plugin in your WordPress website.
 *	It also allows you to view the full details of each transaction that happens on your WordPress site.
 *	You can also search for transaction via it's transaction id.
 * 	Plus much more. <br />